 Last night, I tasted my childhood.
 And it would probably never have happened had it not been for Alberto’s wonderful brainchild “Is My Blog Burning?”
-The theme chosen by Redbeard of Life in Flow and Foodpornwatch for this month’s edition was dumplings and I have to admit that I was feeling a little daunted, as I had never attempted to make a dumpling in my life!
+The theme chosen for this month’s edition was dumplings and I have to admit that I was feeling a little daunted, as I had never attempted to make a dumpling in my life!
 I toyed briefly with the idea of making some variation on the won ton theme as we have a huge Chinese supermarket close by and I was pretty sure that they could provide me with the raw materials (and possibly a bit of advice on the procedure) to make perfect dumplings.
 But with so many food bloggers being much, much more experienced than me in the field of Asian cuisine, it seemed silly for me to wade in and try to make any sort of meaningful contribution to IMBB along those lines.
 So it was back to the drawing board and started combing my childhood culinary memories for something that was truly a dumpling and yet truly South African.

 My mom used to make many dishes that I loved as a child.
 But she also made a few that I loathed or, at the very least, did not see the point of.
-In the “loathed” camp was bobotie (a curried mince dish, topped with egg custard and oven-baked) and curried eggs (hardboiled eggs, shelled and cut in half and laid in the bottom of a dish before being covered with a curried white sauce).
-In the “can’t see the point” camp were fruit salad, most soups (except, bizarrely, celery soup) and a dessert called “souskluitjies” (say sews-clay-keys).
+In the “loathed” camp was bobotie (a curried mince dish, topped with egg custard and oven-baked) and curried eggs (hard-boiled eggs, shelled and cut in half and laid in the bottom of a dish before being covered with a curried white sauce).
+In the “can’t see the point” camp were fruit salad, most soups (except, bizarrely, celery soup) and a dessert called “souskluitjies” (say sows-clay-keys).

 Souskluitjies is an Afrikaans word that literally means sauce dumplings and I remembered it as a warm dessert, roughly the consistence of thick custard with lots of cinnamonny sauce, and how often my father used to ask my mom to make it.
 When my mother made it, I never understood what on earth all the fuss was about – I mean, why eat dumplings when you could have chocolate mousse?
 It just didn’t make sense…

 “Kluitjies” or dumplings are thought to have originated in Persia and spread throughout Europe – and the rest of the world.
 In fact, I challenge you to find a cuisine in which some form of dumpling is unheard of.
 The first dumplings in Persia were filled with savoury minced meat, but as they spread around the globe, all kinds of variations started to appear, some savoury and some sweet.
 When the Dutch settlers arrived at the Cape in 1652 to establish a refreshment station for the Dutch East India Company, they brought with them their cooking tradition, and by this time dumplings were already popular in Holland.
-It is thought that souskluitjies developed from the German dish of Dampfnudel (here is a picture I found on Lorena’s Photoblog) which involved cooking spoonfuls of yeast batter in a shallow saucepan of milk (which was eventually replaced by water because milk was scarce at the Cape) with a tight-fitting lid.
+It is thought that souskluitjies developed from the German dish of Dampfnudel which involved cooking spoonfuls of yeast batter in a shallow saucepan of milk (which was eventually replaced by water because milk was scarce at the Cape) with a tight-fitting lid.
 These dumplings could be served with gravy and meat, or with jam as a dessert.
 In the dish that came to be known as souskluitjies, the water in which the dumplings had been cooked was mixed with sugar, butter and spices and poured over the cooked dumplings – hence the “sauce dumplings”.
 In fact, this method of serving dumplings with a sweet sauce was known in many Afrikaans households as “Duitse kluitjies” (German dumplings) because of their similarity to Dampfnudel.

 Souskluitjies was a popular dish in South Africa up to the first half of the 20th century and was particularly popular during the depression as the ingredients were relatively basic and the recipe could be altered according to the cook’s financial constraints (e.g. adding eggs or not; cooking the dumplings in milk or water).
 In fact a 1937 South African cookbook devoted an entire chapter to dumplings, which starts to explain my father’s yearning for souskluitjies.
 He was born in 1922 and lived through the Depression – so to him, souskluitjies must be a poignant reminder of childhood .